Using Landlord Studio and Staying MTD Compliant.

 Thankfully, if you are using Landlord Studio then that means you are already digitising your taxable income, and expenses.
 Fantastic!
 However, you aren’t quite there yet.
-As we mentioned above we have only just started the exploratory process of working out the most efficient way to get our software to work with the HMRC API.
-We are looking into direct integration, or failing that, integrating with a more friendly API from one of the major accountancy softwares like Xero or Quickbooks.
+As we mentioned above we are still in the process of working out the most efficient way to get our software to work with the HMRC API.
+We have considered looking into direct integration, or failing that, integrating with a more friendly API from one of the major accountancy softwares like Xero or Quickbooks.

 If you are currently required by the HMRC to submit your VAT return digitally then you will need to be using an approved accountancy software or bridging software to submit your taxes to the HMRC. https://www.tax.service.gov.uk/making-tax-digital-software

 We hope you found this blog interesting!
 However, do note that it should not be used as a substitute for competent legal and/or other advice from a licensed professional.